gnoumph/OVH-DynDNS/README.md

 }
 ```

-As I have another ISP, with a public static IP packed with my subscription, I don't thing I'll add anything here in future.
+As I have another ISP, with a public static IP packed with my subscription, I don't think I'll add anything here in future.

 ## What's your needs?